/b/: Events

-Through a combination of repeat voting and manipulation of the site’s servers, /b/ users successfully altered the outcome of Time magazine’s 2009 “world’s most influential people” poll so that 4chan's founder, Christopher Poole, was represented in the publication as the world's most influential person.
+Through a combination of repeat voting and manipulation of the site's servers, /b/ users successfully altered the outcome of Time magazine's 2009 "world's most influential people" poll so that 4chan's founder, Christopher Poole, was represented in the publication as the world's most influential person.

-In January 2012 when the United States Department of Justice took down Megaupload, Anonymous retaliated by hacking various websites including that of the Department of Justice and the Federal Bureau of Investigation.
-During the attacks /b/ hosted live narration of the event with early information about how to watch various websites go down.
+In January 2012, when the United States Department of Justice took down Megaupload, Anonymous retaliated by hacking various websites including that of the Department of Justice and the Federal Bureau of Investigation.
+During the attacks, /b/ hosted live narration of the event with early information about how to watch various websites go down.

 4chan hosts various live discussion events related to crimes and persuading people to mistakenly and foolishly destroy their iPhones.

 Development

-In the year 2009, /b/ accounted for 30% of traffic on 4chan, which had 44 image boards at the time.
+In 2009, /b/ accounted for 30% of traffic on 4chan, which had 44 image boards at the time.

-In response to community demand to expel "social posts" on /b/, in 2011 Moot established /soc/, the social board of 4chan.
+In 2011, in response to community demand to expel "social posts" on /b/, Moot established /soc/, the social board of 4chan.